shenhuiying2017/azure-docs.es-es/articles/dns/dns-operations-dnszones.md

 <properties
-   pageTitle="Administración de zonas DNS con PowerShell | Microsoft Azure" description="Puede administrar zonas DNS con Azure Powershell.
-Actualización, eliminación y creación de zonas DNS en DNS de Azure" services="dns" documentationCenter="na" authors="cherylmc" manager="carmonm" editor=""/>
+   pageTitle="Manage DNS zones using PowerShell | Microsoft Azure" description="You can manage DNS zones using Azure Powershell.
+How to update, delete and create DNS zones on Azure DNS" services="dns" documentationCenter="na" authors="sdwheeler" manager="carmonm" editor=""/>

 <tags